 Generally Permissible and Impermissible Activities—Most employees may: run as candidates for public office in non-partisan elections; register and vote as they choose; assist in voter registration drives; express opinions about candidates and issues; contribute money to political organizations; attend political fundraising functions; attend and be active at political rallies and meetings; join and be an active member of a political party or club; sign nominating petitions; campaign for or against referendum questions, constitutional amendments and municipal ordinances; campaign for or against candidates in partisan elections; distribute campaign literature in partisan elections, and hold office in political clubs or parties.

-Under the law, employees may not: use their official authority or influence to interfere with an election; solicit, accept, or receive political contributions unless both the donor and solicitor are members of the same federal labor organization or employee organization, the one solicited is not a subordinate employee and the contribution is for the organization’s multi-candidate political committee; knowingly solicit or discourage the political activity of any person who has business before the agency; engage in political activity (including sending emails that advocate for a political party or candidate for partisan public office) while on duty, in any government office, while wearing an official uniform or while using a government vehicle; be candidates for public office in partisan elections.
+Under the law, employees may not: use their official authority or influence to interfere with an election; solicit, accept, or receive political contributions unless both the donor and solicitor are members of the same federal labor organization or employee organization, the one solicited is not a subordinate employee and the contribution is for the organization’s multi-candidate political committee; knowingly solicit or discourage the political activity of any person who has business before the agency; be candidates for public office in partisan elections; or, while on duty, in any government office, while wearing an official uniform or while using a government vehicle engage in activities (including sending e-mails or posting on social media as described below, or wearing, displaying or distributing items) that advocate for or against a political party, partisan political group or candidate for partisan public office.
+(Note: President Trump is a candidate for these purposes; see https://osc.gov/News/Pages/18-23-Updated-Hatch-Guidance.aspx).

-Employees Subject to Tighter Restrictions—Stricter prohibitions against engaging in partisan political activity cover employees including: career Senior Executive Service employees as well as employees of the Federal Election Commission, FBI, Secret Service, CIA, National Security Council, National Security Agency, Defense Intelligence Agency, Merit Systems Protection Board, Office of Special Counsel, Office of Criminal Investigations in the Internal Revenue Service, Central Imagery Office, the Office of Investigative Programs of the United States Customs Service, Office of Law Enforcement at the Bureau of Alcohol, Tobacco, Firearms and Explosives, Criminal Division of the Justice Department, administrative law judges, and Contract Appeal Board members.
+Employees Subject to Tighter Restrictions—Stricter prohibitions against engaging in partisan political activity apply to what are called “further restricted” employees, including: career Senior Executive Service employees as well as employees of the Federal Election Commission, FBI, Secret Service, CIA, National Security Council, National Security Agency, Defense Intelligence Agency, Merit Systems Protection Board, Office of Special Counsel, Office of Criminal Investigations in the Internal Revenue Service, Central Imagery Office, the Office of Investigative Programs of the United States Customs Service, Office of Law Enforcement at the Bureau of Alcohol, Tobacco, Firearms and Explosives, Criminal Division of the Justice Department, administrative law judges, and Contract Appeals Board members.

 These employees may: register and vote as they choose; express opinions publicly and privately on all political subjects and candidates; display a political sign in their yard; display a partisan bumper sticker on their privately-owned vehicle (when the vehicle is regularly used for work purposes, the bumper sticker should be covered—this applies to all federal employees); make a political contribution to a candidate or political party; accept appointment to a public office; participate in a non-partisan election either as a candidate or in support of a candidate; serve as an election official for the city or county; be politically active in connection with an issue not specifically identified with a political party; participate in the non-partisan activities of a civic, community, social, labor, professional, or similar organization; attend a political convention, rally, fundraiser as a spectator; sign petitions; petition Congress to express a point of view on legislation.